 - You can also speak to our team by calling the Graduate Research Office on +61 3 6226 8559.

 I am experiencing financial difficulty – who can I contact for help?

-As well as the Fast Track Safety Net Grant Scheme and the Safety Net Grant Scheme, students on temporary visas can access one-off payments of $250 for individuals and up to $1,000 for families.
+Students on temporary visas can access one-off payments of $250 for individuals and up to $1,000 for families.
 To apply, please call the Public Health Hotline on 1800 671 738.
 Find out more on the Tasmanian Government website.

 Remember - you should never deal with any unofficial finance or loan providers.

 Temporary visa holders impacted by COVID-19 can make arrangements to return to their home country, if border restrictions in that country allow.
 If you need assistance to return to your country of citizenship, you can contact your home country's embassy or High Commission in Australia .
 You can also register your details so you receive all the relevant information for you.

 Visit the Department of Home Affairs for more information for temporary visa holders returning home.

 With significant components of our teaching and learning continuing online for Semester 2, you may be concerned about your visa.
 Please be assured that the Australian Government has announced it will be flexible with regard to student visa conditions such as attendance at class or use of online learning.

 If you decide to return home, or have already returned, the University will support you to continue to study your 'on-campus' course in an online mode in 2020.
 If you enrol in units as an on-campus student, you will still be recorded as on-campus for those units even if the unit is delivered online.
 If you do decide to return home to study, it’s important to let us know by contacting UConnect.

 If you enrol in any units as off-campus or distance units (for example in Breadth Units), please remember that student visas have a limit on the number of units which can be studied by distance.